NickVerhelst/setup-automation/README.md

 # TODO:
 - Combine all logic in a central `main.ps1` script that will scan the main config file and do the required appropriate actions on its own.
 - In the centralized script, we can log the different steps and its process.
+- Add a "check configs" script to already check the script setup by default.
+- Write a "post-installation" checklist to the desktop after successful completion.

 Other ideas for scripts to add:
 - Automate Windows setting setup (might require automated detection of windows version)